tethysplatform/tethys/docs/installation/production/docker/custom_image.rst

 Create a new folder called :file:`images` in the :file:`tethys_portal_docker` directory and the images to it.

-Add the following lines to the bottom of the Dockefile to add the images to the container image in the static files directory:
+Add the following lines to the bottom of the Dockefile to add the images to the container image in the tmp directory (they will need to be moved at runtime):

 .. code-block::

     ###################
     # ADD THEME FILES #
     ###################
-    COPY images/* ${STATIC_ROOT}/custom_theme/images/
+    COPY images/ /tmp/custom_theme/images/

 e.
 Install apps
 ---------------